-- The foundation tries to accomplish this goal by:
+- The institute tries to accomplish this goal by:

-- The establishment, if needed revise or complete, of criteria which determine the basis for registration in the register.
+- The establishment, if needed revise or complete, of criteria which determine the basis for registration and publication in/by the register.

-- the on demand testing of data provided by applicants with the criteria mentioned under b.;
+- the on demand review of data provided by applicants with the criteria mentioned under b.;

-- the on the basis of the under c. mentioned testing, to be determined conditions, providing of permission for the use of a designation determined by the foundation
+- the on the basis of the under c. mentioned review, to be determined conditions, providing of permission for the use of a designation determined by the institute

-- The providing of data from a register to interested parties.
+- The providing of data from a register to interested parties, within all legal and lawfull requirement such as GDPR or individual agreements with registered parties.

-- The authority of the board of directors to determine, respectively, change, the regulations stems from article 10 from the by-laws of the foundation.
+- The authority of the board of directors to determine, respectively, change, the regulations stems from article 10 from the by-laws of the institute.

-2.1 These regulations aim at providing further rules in respect of the previously noted regulations.
+2.1 These regulations focus at providing further rules in respect of the previously noted regulations.

-2.2 The Corporate Governance registers are meant to provide society with a register in the area of corporate governance, with which qualified companies are able to register, and which can be consulted by anyone willing to.
+2.2 The Corporate Governance indexes are focussed on provide market with insight in the level of corporate governance of (groups of) enterprises with which qualified enterprises are able to register, and which can be consulted by anyone willing to.

 For the application of these regulations, the following definitions apply: